 Operative Corrective Treatment

-A specialist may recommended surgery as a treatment option for adults if non-operative treatments do not relieve the pain or symptoms.
-Surgery may also be needed for patients whose curves are progressing, or are starting to experience symptoms i.e. numbness, weakness, or pain.
+A specialist may recommend surgery as a treatment option for adults if non-operative treatments do not relieve the pain or symptoms.
+Surgery may also be needed for patients whose curves are progressing or are starting to experience symptoms, i.e., numbness, weakness, or pain.
 In general, curves greater than 45 degrees are best treated with surgery.

 The goal through surgery is to first remove the pressure on the nerves.
-Correcting scoliosis through surgery is to offer the least invasive and safest procedure, while relieving scoliosis pain and preventing the curvature from getting worse.
+Scoliosis treatment through surgery offers the least invasive and safest procedure while relieving scoliosis pain and preventing the curvature from getting worse.

 Exercise Is Possible With Adult Scoliosis

 Many who have scoliosis are told to limit activities.
-However, physically activity can help people with scoliosis, as it is less likely they will be symptomatic.
+However, physical activity can help people with scoliosis, as it is less likely to be symptomatic.
 If overweight, weight loss can help reduce scoliosis symptoms.
 And it is important to monitor bone density and seek treatment if osteoporosis is present.

 Chiropractic Scoliosis Treatment

 Chiropractors look for immovable or stuck joints in the spine and try to realign them and get them moving again.
-With scoliosis it’s not joint mobility that is the issue.
-It is the how the location of the joints are not properly aligned.
-Treating scoliosis with traditional chiropractic can actually put more pressure on the spinal joints, aggravating the surrounding nerves and leading to the scoliosis becoming worse.
-Therefore, a chiropractor that is trained to diagnose and treat scoliosis should be sought out.
+With scoliosis, it’s not joint mobility that is the issue.
+It is how the location of the joints is not properly aligned.
+Scoliosis treatment with traditional chiropractic can actually put more pressure on the spinal joints, aggravating the surrounding nerves and leading to scoliosis becoming worse.
+Therefore, a chiropractor that is trained to diagnose and perform scoliosis treatment should be sought out.

 - X-rays allow doctors to measure the three-dimensional curve of the patient’s spine to determine the best method of treatment.

-- Chiropractic treatment for scoliosis involves regular adjustments, with hands or a device.
-With the goal to realign the muscles, bones and joints.
+- Chiropractic treatment for scoliosis involves regular adjustments with hands or a device.
+To realign the muscles, bones, and joints.

 The joints of the spine need to be repositioned as a priority.
-For any long term benefits, there is a lot more that needs to accompany these repositioning adjustments.
-The muscles need to be relaxed and the brain needs to be retrained in order to use the muscles and spinal joints in a different manner than what the spine was accustomed to.
-In order for scoliosis to be effectively treated, all of these things need to happen together.
-This type of scoliosis treatment consists of massages, stretches and exercises along with scoliosis-specific adjustments.
+For any long-term benefits, there is a lot more that needs to accompany these repositioning adjustments.
+The muscles need to be relaxed, and the brain needs to be retrained to use the muscles and spinal joints differently than what the spine was accustomed to.
+For scoliosis treatment to be effective, all of these things need to happen together.
+This type of scoliosis treatment consists of massages, stretches, and exercises, along with scoliosis-specific adjustments.

 Specific Chiropractic Scoliosis Treatment

 Specific scoliosis treatment goes outside of the traditional guidelines to stabilize the curve.
-Aiming to gradually correct the spine into a classic spinal curve, scoliosis-specific adjustments are precise and gentle.
+Aiming to correct the spine into a classic spinal curve gradually, scoliosis-specific adjustments are precise and gentle.
 This technique can help people from all walks of life.
-People that have already had surgery and don’t want it again, people trying to avoid surgery and teenagers that don’t want to wear a brace.
+People who have already had surgery and don’t want it again, people trying to avoid surgery, and teenagers who don’t want to wear a brace.

 Most people think of scoliosis as a sideways curve of the spine, but it’s a bit more complicated.